Focus on the cause you wanted to get involved in.

 At the Board meeting, somebody asks if we have a policy on doing business with our members.
 They think we should probably have one.

-It may not seem like it, but serving a non-profit or charity – as staff or as a volunteer – can be complicated.
-Not only are you competing with other good causes for donors’ dollars, but the fact that much of your funding is “other people’s money” (donations, government funding, member fees) means that there are lots more rules than you might expect.
-All on a shoestring budget and with part-time volunteers, too.
+Working in the nonprofit sector, as a volunteer or staff member, requires you to wear many hats and this can make things very complicated.
+Not only are you competing with other good causes for donors’ dollars, but the fact that much of your funding is “other people’s money” (donations, government funding, member fees) means that there are more rules than you might expect.